MetOffice/simulation-systems/source/WorkingPractices/support.rst

 If you still require assistance, then contact the appropriate support team.
 Please respect the clear demarcations between the scope for different teams.

-Capability Development Team (formally LFRic Team):
+Core Capability Development Team (formally LFRic Team):
    * Support windows for LFRic releases TBC

 Simulation Systems and Deployment Team (formerly UM System Team and CRUM team) supports: